Covariate assisted screening and estimation: Main results

 In next section, we will see that the minimax Hamming distance does not depend on $a$ as long as (\ref{Defineag}) holds.

-In many recent works, the {\it probability of exact support recovery} or {\it oracle property} is used to assess optimality, e.g. \cite{FanLi,YuB}.
+In many recent works, the \textit{probability of exact support recovery} or \textit{oracle property} is used to assess optimality; see, for example, \citet{FanLi,YuB,FXZ,Zou}.
 However, when signals are rare and weak, exact support recovery is usually impossible, and the Hamming distance is a more appropriate criterion for assessing optimality.
 In comparison, study on the minimax Hamming distance is not only mathematically more demanding but also scientifically more relevant than that on the oracle property.